Pting1995/portfolio-mk5/README.md

 todo:

-make sidebar collapsible on mobile fix mobile video rendering - 1st video always rendering on mobile bring viewport to top of page on mobile fix tool tip hover on all project pages
+make sidebar collapsible on mobile - add svgs and minimize to top fix mobile video rendering - 1st video always rendering on mobile bring viewport to top of page on mobile add mobile friendly thumbnails